 So why aren’t people writing these things?
 Well, to borrow from myself, my CP Valerie is always saying that she’d love for me to write a book with an Orthodox Jewish character, but I always resist.
 (Although I do have one Ortho BFF in my chick lit, because I just had to.
 The MC is a lawyer in NYC, for God’s sake.)
 Why?
 Because I cannot imagine anyone finding this character interesting or relatable.
 Am I right?
 Maybe.
 Am I wrong?
 Maybe.
 But I don’t try, and neither do so many others, and maybe we should.
 Maybe we should be giving ourselves more credit, finding our own lives more interesting and worthy of weaving into a greater work, even if it’s just an inspiration for a second character.
 You never know what new world you’ll be opening someone up to.

 2. Write What You Don’t Know.
 Now this, to me, is even more interesting in concept, even if it’s much more challenging in execution.
-Think about a setting, or a character trait – maybe even a disability or mental illness – you’d like to know more about, and build a manuscript around it!
+Think about a setting or a hobby you’d like to know more about, and build a manuscript around it!
 Start off with research and see where it leads; you may learn a fact that triggers a plot point and before you know it… Shiny New Idea!

 3. Retell, Reimagine, Reinvent.
 So many truly excellent stories have already been written, but that doesn’t mean you can’t still make them your own.
 Shakespearean tales, fairy tales, and and Greek myths are all popular choices, and I dare say many of them have been overdone by now, but beyond that is a realm of folklore, lesser- known literature, and more just begging to be reshaped.
 (Liiiiike bible stories!)